How to Build an eLearning Site in 5 Steps + Tips for Growth

 Then we go onto the main part of the course – the course builder itself.
 Here you can add Topics, give it a name and summary.
 The course hierarchy may seem a bit confusing, but you’ll get the hang of it eventually.
 Each of the assigned topics can have Quizzes and Assignments, along with other lessons inside those topics.

 Lessons contain the bulk of the course content.
-While building a lesson, you can give it a name, a written excerpt of the materials to be covered and a featured image followed by the video source.
+While building a lesson, you can give it a name, a written excerpt of the materials to be covered, and a featured image followed by the video source.
 Here’s where the video hosting service comes in – if you are using VooPlayer, you have to first select the Embedded option as the video source.

 Then go to your VooPlayer account and copy the embedded code of the video for this lesson.
-Paste it on the create lessons form.
+Paste it into the create lessons form.
 This will embed the video from VooPlayer to your course.
 If you were using YouTube, simply select YouTube as the video source, and paste the link to the video here.

 You will also get the chance to add Quizzes to each topic.
 We will discuss the quiz builder in a separate segment below.
 You can also add a course Intro Video here, which is a free introductory video to grab the attention of perusing users.